 Fill up the gas tank, because there are some great reasons to go exploring beyond Staines.
 They include Gunwharf Quays in Southsea Beach — an appealing road-trip destination just 50 miles away.
 When you’ve ticked that off your list, point your wheels toward Spinnaker Tower.

-After a long day of rubbing shoulders with like-minded individuals, it’s always nice to know you can put your feet up someplace nearby.
-If you’re visiting Staines for work, these are some of the best convention centers that are close to hotels, cafés and restaurants:
+After spending hours networking with like-minded people, it’s always good to know you can relax and unwind someplace nearby.
+If you’re visiting Staines primarily for business, these are some of the convention centers that are close to hotels and cafés:

-Sure, you can get around Staines without renting a car.
-But with so much to discover here, having one would make your stay more comfortable.
-If you plan to get out of town and into some nature, pick a ride with some power.
-A mid-size or full-size SUV will get you to the area’s rivers in roomy comfort.
-Going to spend most of your vacation downtown?
-A mini or compact car is a great choice.
-Driving around busy streets and squeezing into tight parking spots will be a walk in the park in one of these.
+Sure, you can explore Staines without renting a car.
+But with loads to discover here, having one would make your stay more enjoyable.
+If you’d like to get out of town and into the countryside, choose a car with a bit of power.
+A mid-size or full-size SUV will take you to the area’s lakes in style and comfort.
+Prefer to spend a lot of your time in town?
+A mini or compact car is the way to go.
+Maneuvering around busy streets and squeezing into tiny parking spots will be a cinch in one of these.

 You’ll be pleased to hear that there’s a great range of both economy and luxury rental vehicles on offer in Staines.
 What you opt for depends on your funds and what you plan to do.
 Specialty and prestige vehicles offer the best in comfort and class.
 If you’re splashing out, why not go for an SUV with all the bells and whistles, or perhaps a fancy mid-sized vehicle?
 On the other hand, if you’re just after a set of wheels to zip around town in as cheaply as possible, go for a versatile compact vehicle (or something else that’s unlikely to break the bank).

 In Staines, motorists stick to the left side of the road.
 That means the steering wheel is on the right side.
 If you’ve opted for a manual transmission vehicle, you’ll need to get used to changing gears with your left hand.